unidavemeyer/pygame-rpg/README.md

    * Mentor to provide information on this topic
  * Discuss how flipbook animation would work
    * Do we wish to pursue this?
 Seems like world setup and AI work is more of interest...
+   * Interested, but not current semester
    * Effectively back-to-back images, pick which to show at any given time
    * Could change based on motion, could change based on time, or a mix of the two
    * Bonus: image interpolation to get "smooth frame" behavior?
- * Get patroller branch fixes tested and pushed
+ * ~Get patroller branch fixes tested and pushed~
    * Mentor will then do the branch merge
  * Continue work on miniboss NPC
    * Discuss class inheritance plan with mentor - should derive from Patroller